Satyandra K. Gupta

-Dr Gupta is a fellow of the American Society of Mechanical Engineers (ASME), Institute of Electrical and Electronics Engineers (IEEE), Society of Manufacturing Engineers (SME), and Solid Modeling Association (SMA).
-He serves as the editor-in-chief of the ASME Journal of Computing and Information Science in Engineering.
 Dr. Gupta has received numerous honors and awards for his contributions to the scientific community.
 Representative examples include: the Young Investigator Award from the Office of Naval Research in 2000, Robert W. Galvin Outstanding Young Manufacturing Engineer Award from the Society of Manufacturing Engineers in 2001, CAREER Award from the National Science Foundation in 2001, Presidential Early Career Award for Scientists and Engineers (PECASE) in 2001, Invention of the Year Award at the University of Maryland in 2007, Kos Ishii-Toshiba Award from ASME in 2011, Excellence in Research Award from ASME Computers and Information in Engineering Division in 2013, Distinguished Alumnus Award from Indian Institute of Technology, Roorkee in 2014, and ASME Design Automation Award in 2021, and Distinguished Alumni Award from Indian Institute of Technology, Delhi in 2022.
-He was named “The 20 most influential professors in smart manufacturing” by Smart Manufacturing Magazine in June 2020.
-He was given Use-Inspired Research Award by Viterbi School of Engineering in 2021 for creating solutions that are addressing US aerospace and defense industry’s needs in the advanced manufacturing area.
+He was named "The 20 most influential professors in smart manufacturing" by Smart Manufacturing Magazine in June 2020.
+The Viterbi School of Engineering gave him Use-Inspired Research Award in 2021 for creating solutions that address the U.S. aerospace and defense industry's needs in the advanced manufacturing area.
 He has also received ten best paper awards at international conferences.
 He served as a mentor for the student team that won the 2017 ARIAC competition organized by the National Institute of Standards and Technology, and another team advised by him was a finalist for the 2017 Kuka Innovation Award.